kubeflow/website/content/docs/started/cloud/getting-started-icp.md

 ## TroubleShooting
 ### Insufficient Pods

-Default installation of IBM Cloud Private(ICP) configures 10 allocatable pods per core.
+Default installation of IBM Cloud Private configures 10 allocatable pods per core.
 So if you have 8 cores, there will be 80 allocatable pods.
-However, execution of ICP (from default installation) requires ~40 pods and Kubeflow requires ~45 pods, so you may have insufficient pods issue.
+However, execution of IBM Cloud Private (from default installation) requires ~40 pods and Kubeflow requires ~45 pods, so you may have insufficient pods issue.

 To increase the number of pods, you can edit /etc/cfc/kubelet/kubelet-service-config, increase podsPerCore from 10 to 20 (or 30).
 Save your change and restart kubelet.
 ```